Sterile Processing Technician Training & Certification

 Contra Costa Medical Career College (Certificate)

-After completing this certificate, graduates will be ready to take the certification for distribution technician and healthcare sterile processing exams as well as the exam offered through IAHCSMM.
-Graduates will be able to take up opportunities at hospitals or surgery centers, outpatient surgery clinics, veterinary hospitals, and dental surgery clinics.
+After completing this certificate, graduates will be ready to take the certification for distribution technician and healthcare sterile processing exams as well as the exam offered through HSPA (Healthcare Sterile Processing Association).
+Graduates can take up opportunities at hospitals or surgery centers, outpatient surgery clinics, veterinary hospitals, and dental surgery clinics.

 • Location: Antioch, California